 - Bee's Bliss Sage (Salvia x 'Bee's Bliss') -- A fine groundcover for USDA Cold Hardiness Zones 8 to 11

 - Wild Thing Autumn Sage (Salvia greggii 'Wild Thing') -- An airy, cold-tolerant subshrub full of pink lemonade blossoms for Zones 6 to 10 and

 - Lilac Sage (Salvia verticillata) -- A smoky lavender cloud of blossoms for Zones 4 to 9.

 Getting Ready to Answer Questions

-The next step in our campaign to help you to help the bees is to provide ongoing, bee-related articles in our Everything Salvias blog, including topics such as types of bees, how different bees' tastes vary in the plants they pollinate, current research about the overall decline of the bee family and how you can help bees by avoiding pesticides and herbicides.
+To help you help the bees, we also provide bee-related articles in our Everything Salvias Blog, including topics such as types of bees, how different bees' tastes vary in the plants they pollinate, current research about the decline of bees, and how you can help bees by avoiding pesticides and herbicides.

 All of us can have a beneficial impact by growing favorite bee plants and resorting to biological instead of chemical control of pests and plant diseases in our gardens.

 If you want advice about planning a wildlife garden that will bring on the buzz or if you have questions about any of our plants, please call or email us.
-We're happy to help you help the world.
+We're happy to help you help the world of pollinators.